pineboat/pineboat.github.io/content/post/javascript_promise_fix_callback_async_await_future_error_handle.md

 }
 ```

 Do you see the difference?
 All the `then` chaining is replaced with `await` prefix.
-Wherever you see `await`, the activity happens in the background while the control waits on the same line.
+Wherever you see `await`, the action happens in the background while the control waits on the same line.

 Since the activity is happening in the parallel thread, it does not block the main thread.